 You want your money to last during your retirement and beyond, but there’s a good chance you are concerned about outliving your money.
-While I’m not overly concerned about having a lot of money left over for my son, I do want to make sure that I have enough money to last my lifetime — however long that ends up being.
+While I’m not overly concerned about having a lot of money left over for my son, I do want to make sure I have enough money to last my lifetime — however long that ends up being.

-In order to make sure that your money lasts longer than you do, here are a few strategies to consider.
+In order to make sure your money lasts longer than you do, here are a few strategies to consider.

 Don’t Quit Working During Retirement

 I’m really not much interested in living a life of complete idleness.
 As a result, there is a good chance that even during “retirement,” I’ll keep doing something I enjoy.
 Since I like writing, I’ll probably keep doing it and keep getting paid for it.

 If you can get a part-time job you enjoy or do a little consulting or find some other paying activity to do after you retire, you will have some small money coming in, and you won’t have to rely so heavily on your nest egg.
 This can provide one way to extend your money.

 Generate More Revenue Through Growth Investments